-The judicial process starts with the Royal Court of Guernsey (the Royal Court) constituted by local judges with right of appeal to a Court of Appeal, which is in Guernsey but is constituted by Senior Queen's Council from the Bar in the United Kingdom.
+The judicial process starts with the Royal Court of Guernsey (the Royal Court) constituted by local judges with right of appeal to a Court of Appeal, which is in Guernsey but is constituted by Senior King's Council from the Bar in the United Kingdom.
 In certain cases, there is ultimate right of appeal to the Privy Council in London.

 For the purposes of this chapter, developments of Guernsey's laws relating to fraud, asset tracing and recovery schemes have tended to follow those found in many developed legal jurisdictions and will have a familiar ring to them.
-In terms of its common law, decisions of the courts in England and Wales are persuasive but not binding unless they are based on provisions of statutory authority passed by the UK parliaments.
-For good reasons, Guernsey does not recognise the authority of any of the UK parliaments.
+In terms of its common law, decisions of the courts in England and Wales are persuasive but not binding unless based upon English legislation that states it to be binding on the Channel Islands - usually international laws such as immigration shipping and various international conventions.